KhayaDillon/rails-js-reading-list-manager-project/planner.md

     x-show currently reading and finished books
     x-transfer amount of books out and pages read to it x-Shelves link.
 Show shelves with table
-    -Click a shelf and table dissappears, shelf name and all books display, next button and back button
+    x-Click a shelf and table dissappears, shelf name and all books display, next button and back button

   Shelves create form
     x-submit form without loading